KatyRoffe/reading-notes/markdown-notes.md

 # GITHUB PAGES
 Github pages allows the user to turn repositories into websites.
-This is useful for showcasing
+This is useful for showcasing:
 1. Portfolios
 2. Projects
 3. Documentation